buddyboss/buddyboss-platform/src/readme.txt

 * Groups - Display group member role in singular format, if only 1 member of that role
 * Compatibility - Improved support for 'GEO my WordPress' plugin
 * Compatibility - Improved support for Keap (Infusionsoft) API in plugins
+* Translations - Fixed text instances that were not available for translation
+* Errors - Fixed various PHP errors in certain situations
 * Documentation - Membership Plugins
-* Errors - Fixed various PHP errors in certain situations

 = 1.1.4 =
 * Profiles - Fixed issue with member profile recognizing existing Profile Type